 Walt Dropo graduated from the University of Connecticut as the greatest three-sport athlete in the college’s history.
-Between his sophomore and junior year, he played on July 12, 1943, at Fenway Park with Ted Williams and Dom DiMaggio.
+Between his sophomore and junior year, he played in the summer of 1943, at Fenway Park with Ted Williams and Dom DiMaggio.
 Babe Ruth managed the team.

 It was an exhibition game to benefit the war effort.
 A pickup team called Ruth’s All-Stars was to play the Boston Braves.
 There weren’t enough major leaguers to fill the All-Stars’ roster, so a call was made to Fort Devens, where Dropo was in training.

 He went 0-for-2 that day, but he completed a double play at first.

 The Moose from Moosup

 Walt Dropo was born Jan.
 30, 1923, to Savo and Mary Dropo, Serbian immigrants from Bosnia-Herzegovina.
 Savo carded cotton in a textile mill and worked the family’s small farm in Moosup, Conn, a village of Plainfield.
 Walt grew to 6’5” and would inevitably be dubbed ‘The Moose from Moosup.’

 Savo and Mary Dropo had two daughters and three sons, all good athletes.
 Mary wanted the boys to participate in sports, even doing their chores for them so they could play.